 A Vermont native and graduate of Montpelier High School and Harvard, he served as deputy national press secretary on Howard Dean’s presidential campaign and, beginning in 1997, was then-Governor Dean’s first webmaster.

+Nationally, he is on the board of the congressionally-chartered National Conference on Citizenship, and in his home state of Vermont, he sits on the board of Vermont Public Radio (VPR) and the board of commissioners for the Burlington Housing Authority, and is a member of the Vermont Community Foundation.
 From 2009 to 2011, he served as the media representative on the Harvard Kennedy School’s Executive Session for State Court Leaders in the 21st Century, where he authored a white paper, “Courts are Conversations: An Argument for Increased Engagement by Court Leaders.”
-He is on the board of the congressionally-chartered National Conference on Citizenship, and was formerly on the corporate advisory board of So Others Might Eat (SOME) in Washington, D.C.
+He was also formerly on the corporate advisory board of So Others Might Eat (SOME) in Washington, D.C.
 He is also a term member of the Council on Foreign Relations and a fellow in the British-American Project.

 His writing and commentary has appeared in publications like the Washington Post, The New York Times, Wired, New York, 5280, and the Huffington Post, and he has appeared on The Today Show, Good Morning America, Fox News, CNN, CNN Headline News, CNN International, CNBC, MSNBC, CBC, the BBC, Al Jazeera English, and various NPR programs, as well as local and regional television and radio channels, and been quoted in publications ranging from US Weekly to the Miami Herald.